vicampo/riposte/README.md

 	 #
 	 GET whatever responds with 2XX

 Make sure your Riposte script is executable.
-Then—assuming that Riposte really is at `/usr/local/bin/riposte`—you ought to be able to just to do
+Then—assuming that Riposte really is at `/usr/local/bin/riposte`—the following should suffice:

     $ ./let-er.rip